djclayton21/resume-builder/README.md

 1. Clone this repository
 2. Open `index.html` in your browser
-3. Replace placeholder tips and content with your own in basic markdown styntax.
+3. Replace placeholder tips and content with your own in basic markdown styntax
    - Edit in the browser for live updates **-OR-**
    - Save a copy and use your text editor
 4. Edit `custom.css` in the templates folder to create a custom style
 5. Download or print a copy of the active style using Print to PDF
    - Chrome's print to pdf is best at saving links
-   - You may need to adjust page margins if your resume is more than one page.
+   - You may need to adjust page margins if your resume is more than one page

 ## Under the hood